jmk0811/CSE-416-Project-Client/README.md

 5. Separate IPFS server to store metadata of NFTs

 6. Separate admin page
-  A.	Review users’ paper certificate or photo submissions
+  A.	Review users’ paper certificates or photo submissions
   B.	Upload and manage IPFS server and metadata of NFTs

 7. Real-time chat customer service